-- 1. Use a coin to turn the latch knobs to the left 1/4 turn to the vertical position as shown. - 2.
+- 1. Turn the latch knobs to the left 1/4 turn to the vertical position as shown. - 2.
 Remove the door from the opening.

 Refrigerator Access Door Latches

 To Close:

 - 1. Replace the door into the opening. - Push the latch knobs in while turning to the right 1/4 turn to the horizontal position as shown.